microsoft/TouchDevelop/README.md

-**This repo contains the source code of the TouchDevelop editor.** If you are intending to write TouchDevelop scripts, you probably want to go to `touchdevelop.com`:
+**This repo contains the source code of the TouchDevelop editor.** If you are intending to write TouchDevelop scripts, you want to go to `touchdevelop.com`:
 * **stable:** https://www.touchdevelop.com/app
 * **beta:** https://www.touchdevelop.com/app/beta